Australian cardinal won’t fight sentence if he loses appeal

 Pell will appeal his conviction next month.
 His lawyers have filed an application arguing it should be overturned on three grounds.

-But Andre Awadalla, a spokesman for the Court of Appeal in Victoria state, told the Associated Press on Monday that the application does not include an appeal of the length of the sentence.
+But the application does not include an appeal of the length of the sentence, Andre Awadalla, a spokesman for the Court of Appeal in Victoria state, told the Associated Press.

+“The only appeal application filed on the matter is an appeal against conviction,” Awadalla said.
+“His lawyers haven’t filed an appeal in relation to sentence.”

+In sentencing Pell in March, Victorian County Court Chief Judge Peter Kidd acknowledged that there was a real chance that Pope Francis’ former finance minister could die in jail.

 Copyright © 2019 The Washington Times, LLC.